 So what do I find in the claim file?
-A long investigative report that starts with screen shots of his celebrating his physical prowess while vacationing!
+A lengthy investigative report that starts with screen shots of his celebrating his physical prowess while vacationing!
 The investigators didn't have to work very hard to find it.
-They just clicked and there it was, in all its glory, on his open Facebook page.
+They just clicked, and there it was, in all its glory, on his open Facebook page.

 They didn't stop there, though.
-They talked to his neighbors, made "discreet inquiries" (aka probably calls directly to him) to see whether he was running a business on the side.
+The insurance company talked to his neighbors, made "discreet inquiries" (probably called him directly) to see whether he was running a business on the side.
 They didn't have video this time, but my files are filled with surveillance video that insurance companies have gotten from unsuspecting claimants.

 Here are some tips on not sinking your long term disability claim:

 - Be honest and straightforward when you tell the insurance company what you can and can't do.
 Cheaters ALWAYS get caught.

 - Be aware that if the insurance company knows when your next doctor's appointment is they will likely be videotaping your trip.
 Don't stop at the mall to shop.